-Why a contract is important for consultants
+Why a consulting agreement is important

 It is important for the modern independent consultant to realize that we live in an age where people within client organizations change quickly.
 Without a written agreement of terms, you are without protection.

-How to write a consultant contract
+How to write a consulting agreement

 A consulting agreement can be as simple as a single page or a lengthier document; what matters is that you have a legal framework in place, signed by both parties, that covers the worst case scenario.